Meghan, Duchess of Sussex: Second marriage and motherhood

-After the wedding, the Duke and Duchess lived at Nottingham Cottage within the grounds of Kensington Palace in London.
-In May 2018, it was reported that they had signed a two-year lease on WestfieldLarge, located on the Great Tew Estate in the Cotswolds.
+After the wedding, the Duke and Duchess lived at Nottingham Cottage in London, in the grounds of Kensington Palace.
+In May 2018, it was reported that they had signed a two-year lease on Westfield Large, located on the Great Tew Estate in the Cotswolds.
 They gave up the lease after photos of the house and its interior were published by a paparazzi agency.
-The couple considered settling at the 21-bedroom Apartment 1 within the grounds of Kensington Palace, but moved to Frogmore Cottage in the Home Park of Windsor Castle instead.
+The couple considered settling at the twenty-one room Apartment 1 within Kensington Palace, but moved to Frogmore Cottage in the Home Park of Windsor Castle instead.
 The Crown Estate refurbished the cottage at a cost of £2.4 million, paid out of the Sovereign Grant, with the Duke later reimbursing expenses beyond restoration and ordinary maintenance, a part of which was offset against rental payments that were due at the time.
-Meghan gave birth to a son, Archie Mountbatten-Windsor (later titled Prince Archie of Sussex), on May 6, 2019.
+Meghan gave birth to a son, Archie, on May 6, 2019.
 The Duke and Duchess of Sussex's office moved to Buckingham Palace and officially closed on March 31, 2020, when the Sussexes withdrew from undertaking official royal engagements.
-After some months in Canada and the United States, in June 2020 the couple bought a house on the former estate of Riven Rock, Montecito, California.
+After some months in Canada and the United States, in June 2020, the couple bought a house on the former estate of Riven Rock, Montecito, California.
 The next month, Meghan suffered a miscarriage.
-She gave birth to a daughter, Lilibet Mountbatten-Windsor (later titled Princess Lilibet of Sussex), on June 4, 2021.
-The Duke and Duchess own a Labrador named Pula, and two Beagles named Guy and Mamma Mia.
-Meghan previously owned a Labrador-German Shepherd cross named Bogart, which was rehomed with a friend in Canada due to its inability to travel as a result of old age.
+She gave birth to a daughter, Lilibet, on June 4, 2021.
+Meghan later revealed that she had suffered from postpartum preeclampsia.
+The Duke and Duchess have owned a Labrador named Pula and two Beagles named Guy and Mamma Mia.
+Meghan previously owned a Labrador-German Shepherd cross named Bogart.